- Job Opportunity

-Three Lead Teaching Artists will work with Southern Exposure’s Artists in Education Program Coordinator to collaborate with and teach approximately 30 youth in a series of online workshops to produce visual arts projects based on a socially relevant theme.
-The program runs for 4 weeks: July 6 – July 30, 2020, Monday through Thursday, 2:00 – 5:00 PM.
-Each Lead artist will teach a week-long online workshop and hold one critique/discussion session during the week of July 27.
-The program culminates in a final project presented to the public on the AIE youth arts website.
+Three Lead Teaching Artists will work with Southern Exposure’s Artists in Education Program Coordinator to collaborate with and teach approximately 20-40 youth in a series of online workshops to produce visual arts projects based on a socially relevant theme.
+The program runs for 4 weeks: July 6 – July 29, 2021, Monday through Thursday, 2:00 – 5:00 PM.
+Each Lead artist will alternate teaching duties during online workshops and hold critique/discussion sessions during the week of July 26.
+Each teaching artist will work a total of 40 hours over the course of the program which includes weekly meetings.
+The program culminates in a final exhibition presented to the public at Southern Exposure opening August 12.

 JOB DUTIES AND RESPONSIBILITIES

-- Design workshop curriculum with components that will be printed and distributed to students
+- Design workshop curriculum with components that will be distributed to students

-- Attend MVS trainings and curriculum planning meetings June 8 - July 1, exact times and dates TBD
+- Attend MVS trainings and curriculum planning meetings on various days June 8 - July 1, exact times and dates TBD

 - Attend weekly planning sessions and post-project evaluation meetings